Weird-Sheep-Labs/django-azure-auth/README.md

         "3dc6539e-0589-4663-b782-fef100d839aa": "GroupName2"
     },  # Optional, will add user to django group if user is in EntraID group "USERNAME_ATTRIBUTE": "mail",   # The AAD attribute or ID token claim you want to use as the value for the user model `USERNAME_FIELD`
+    "GROUP_ATTRIBUTE": "roles",   # The AAD attribute or ID token claim you want to use as the value for the user's group memberships
     "EXTRA_FIELDS": [], # Optional, extra AAD user profile attributes you want to make available in the user mapping function "USER_MAPPING_FN": "azure_auth.tests.misc.user_mapping_fn", # Optional, path to the function used to map the AAD to Django attributes
     "GRAPH_USER_ENDPOINT": "https://graph.microsoft.com/v1.0/me", # Optional, URL to the Graph endpoint that returns user info